therishabhrajora/weather-app/README.md

-# this is todo project
+# this is weather project